eugenetapang/google-maps-tos-safe-scraper-method/README.md

 # Google Maps Results Data Collector - TOS Safe Scraping Method | Human-In-The-Loop-Sucka

-Excellent question.
+A Most Excellent Quest, Carry on.
 This is a perfect use case for Google Workspace's built-in tools.
 We can create a "semi-automated" system that dramatically speeds up the manual collection process without violating any terms of service, as you are still the one performing the search and identifying the data.

 The goal is to eliminate the tedious task of switching tabs, clicking into specific cells, and manually formatting each entry.
 We will build a simple **Data Entry Sidebar** directly within Google Sheets using Google Apps Script.